JigmeNidup/sui-sensor-app/README.md

 ### General Questions

 **Q: Which signing approach should I use?**
+A:
+- **Approach 1 (ESP32 Builds)**: For research, education, or when you need maximum control and want to learn Sui's internals
-A: Use offline signing for production deployments where security is critical.
-Use server-side signing for development, testing, and proof-of-concept projects.
+- **Approach 2 (Offline Signing)**: For production deployments where security is critical and standard transactions are sufficient
+- **Approach 3 (Server Signing)**: For development, testing, and proof-of-concept projects

 **Q: Can I switch between signing approaches later?**
 A: Yes!
-The smart contract and API support both approaches.
-You can start with server-side signing for development and migrate to offline signing for production.
+The smart contract and API support all three approaches.
+You can start with Approach 3 for development, then migrate to Approach 2 for production, or use Approach 1 for research.

 **Q: How much does it cost to store sensor data?**
 A: Gas costs vary by network.
 On testnet, transactions typically cost ~0.001 SUI.
 Get test tokens free from the faucet.